edumohan/portfolio/app/content/project/contents/qlCaseStudy/content.md

             </div>
             <div class="step-description">
                 <div class="desc-row">
-                    <p>Being an information layout challenge, the wire-framing steps were limited to paper and white board.
+                    <p>Being an information layout challenge, the wire-framing steps were limited to paper and whiteboard.
 Most of the explorations for the question lists were done with UI.</p>
                     <div class="img-col-1 space-top-40 screeshot-wrapper">
                         <img
                         src="/images/qlStudy/q1.png" alt="wireframe Image 1"/>